mattions/mattions.github.com/_posts/2012-06-01-neuronvisio.md

 - Automatic download and running of models in ModelDB

-More info at [http://neuronvisio.org](http://neuronvisio.org) Neuronvisio paper has been published in [http://www.frontiersin.org/neuroinformatics/10.3389/fninf.2012.00020/abstract](Frontiers in Neuroinformatics).
+More info at [http://neuronvisio.org](http://neuronvisio.org) Neuronvisio paper has been published in [Frontiers in Neuroinformatics](http://www.frontiersin.org/neuroinformatics/10.3389/fninf.2012.00020/abstract).